Helping Clients Build Welcoming Workplaces: Benefits That Better Support Black Employees

 Medical debt

-Black patients also face more medical financial burdens than other races.
+Black patients also experience more medical-related debt than other races.
 Research reveals that one in three Black adults has past-due medical bills (compared to fewer than one in four white adults).
-Further, nearly 28% of Black households carry medical debt, in comparison to just 17.2% of white, non-Hispanic households.
+Further, nearly 28% of Black households carry this debt, in comparison to just 17.2% of white, non-Hispanic households.

 The wealth gap